 Brain-to-Vehicle technology uses a device to imperceptibly measure brain wave activity, which is analyzed by the vehicle's autonomous systems and used to predict and eventually anticipate driver behaviors.
 B2V technology may not be for everyone.
 It requires the use of a headset dotted with electrodes that either press directly against a person’s scalp or come as close as possible.
 However, predictions are that B2V application can help drivers avoid accidents caused by abrupt lane changes and other unsafe driving practices.
 We’re still a ways from seeing the wide adoption of B2V technology, based upon the advancement of supporting technologies.

-Insights from 126 automotive OE decision-makers on technology adoption, opportunities and challenges.
+Insights from over 200 automotive OE and Tier 1 decision-makers on technology adoption, opportunities and challenges.